Iuheii/malabar/specs/malabar-protocol.md

 facilitate communication between users.
 This works fine for some apps, but it means that the successful functioning of the app is under the control of the developer, and possibly the government.
 The second option is to design and implement a p2p network solely for your application.
-This is simply not possible for most developers, and provides a lesser level of security.
+This is simply not possible for most developers, and likely won't reach the same levels of reliability and security as a standalone project.
 The third and final option is to use an existing general-purpose decentralized messaging protocol.

 Existing decentralized messaging protocols exist, but are flawed in ways that make them unusable in production dApps.
 Perhaps the most notable decentralized messenging protocol is Whisper.
 Whisper is a part of the Ethereum protocol suite and is included in Geth.
-In its current state, Whisper is not incentived and has to be manually enabled in Geth, and as such the protocol is more esoteric than practical.
+In its current state, Whisper is not incentived and has to be manually enabled in Geth, and as such the protocol is not practical.
 In addition, its lack of network sharding means that it is not scalable to a large message volume.
 Other protocols do exist (see: Waku), but are lacking many features that make them not feasible for production dApps.

 The Malabar protocol intends to fix many of these issues and provide a better alternative to existing options.